Java syntax: Generic classes

-Since Java SE 7, it is possible to use a diamond (<>) in place of type arguments, in which case the latter will be inferred.
+Since Java SE 7, it is possible to use an empty type list, <> (sometimes called a "diamond"), in place of type arguments, in which case the latter will be inferred.
+This is sometimes called the "diamond operator", even though it is not actually an operator, but rather an empty type list.
 The following code in Java SE 7 is equivalent to the code in the previous example: